Deep Unfolding with Normalizing Flow Priors for Inverse Problems: Results

 As for the other tasks, the proposed GLOW prox outperforms the other baselines (see table~\ref{table:1}).
-While the performance gain is about 1dB PSNR with respect to the ResNet prox, the U-Net prox performs significantly worse for this particular experiment.
-Figure~\ref{fig:main_results} shows two illustrative examples from which this difference is apparent.
-While the qualitative improvement of GLOW- over ResNet-based proximal mappings is less striking, one can e.g. notice it from the details around the eyes and cheeks.
+While the performance gain is about 1.8 dB PSNR with respect to the ResNet prox and the U-Net prox, minor differences could be visually inspected from Fig.~\ref{fig:main_results} (bottom row).